sergiokopplin/indigo/_posts/2016-03-05-build-a-github-blog-part-2.markdown

 The developer will have provided some documentation to go with the theme - read that first to see if there are any special quirks to the config file.
 Then open up the config file, and browse through the various variables.

-This is the settings section or the control center of your site.
+This is the control center of your site.
 Updates you make here will get reflected in multiple areas of the site, not necessarily just the home page.

 Let's go through some of the config settings in the [Indigo theme](http://koppl.in/indigo) I am using on my site.

-Here, first, is the original _config.yml file from the source theme.
-Let's take each of these one at a time.
+Here is the original _config.yml file from the source theme.
+Let's take these one at a time.

 {% highlight raw %}
 name: John Doe